AlgyJr/ios_guides/Container-View-Controllers.md

 }
 ```

-However because there is no way create relationship segues, the only
+However because there is no way to create relationship segues, the only
-place can initialize the other view controllers that will be in our
+place to initialize the other view controllers that will be in our
 `viewControllers` array is in `viewDidLoad`.
 However, if we want to
 make our `MenuViewController` reusable, this clearly breaks
 encapsulation.